-The product under assessment is based on viable spores of Bacillus amyloliquefaciens DSM 25840.
-The active agent is currently authorised as a feed additive (category: zootechnical additive) for all porcine species in the European Union.
+The product under assessment is based on viable spores of Bacillus subtilis DSM 32324, and is not authorised as a feed additive in the European Union.

-The microorganism Bacillus amyloliquefaciens DSM 25840 is also authorised as a feed additive in the European Union as part of a zootechnical additive composed of Bacillus subtilis DSM 32324, Bacillus subtilis DSM 32325 and Bacillus amyloliquefaciens DSM 25840.
+The microorganism Bacillus subtilis DSM 32324 is authorised as a feed additive in the European Union as part of a zootechnical additive composed of Bacillus subtilis DSM 32324, Bacillus subtilis DSM 32325 and Bacillus amyloliquefaciens DSM 25840.

-EFSA delivered one opinion on the safety and efficacy and one on the efficacy of Bacillus amyloliquefaciens DSM 25840 as a zootechnical additive for piglets and minor porcine species (EFSA FEEDAP Panel, 2018a,b, 2019).
-In addition, EFSA delivered an opinion on the safety and efficacy of the microorganism B. subtilis DSM 32324 as part of the additive GalliPro[®] Fit (Bacillus subtilis DSM 32324, Bacillus subtilis DSM 32325 and Bacillus amyloliquefaciens DSM 25840) (EFSA FEEDAP Panel, 2020).
+EFSA delivered an opinion on the safety and efficacy of the microorganism B. subtilis DSM 32324 as part of the additive GalliPro[®] Fit (Bacillus subtilis DSM 32324, Bacillus subtilis DSM 32325 and Bacillus amyloliquefaciens DSM 25840) (EFSA FEEDAP Panel, 2020).